September 2, 2022Review Recipe

 - Get ready for busy school nights with 14 Weekday Crock Pot Recipes

 - Check dinner off your list with these 9 Make-Ahead Weeknight Dinners

 - Always remember their first day with this First Day of School Interview

-Chances are really good that you already have all of the items needed to make these darling bow ties and you can whip one (or 5) up in no time.
-All you need to complete this easy DIY is some fabric, a bobbi pin and a glue gun.
-I picked up .15m of this gingham green fabric at my local fabric store.
-It cost me a whopping $1.25 and I can probably get 5 bow ties from this amount.
-I cut it in a 9″x5″ rectangle (this is where the gingham came in handy as the cut lines were built in) and cut a couple of smaller lengths for the middle piece and back cover.
+Chances are excellent that you already have all of the items needed to make these darling bow ties and you can whip one (or 5) up in no time.
+All you need to complete this easy DIY is some fabric, a bobby pin, and a glue gun.
+She picked up .15m of this gingham green fabric at my local fabric store.
+It cost her a whopping $1.25 and you can probably get 5 bow ties from this amount.
+I cut it in a 9″x5″ rectangle (this is where the gingham came in handy as the cut lines were built in) and missed a couple of smaller lengths for the middle piece and back cover.